Group Sex (album): Reception

-Legacy
+40th anniversary tour

-In November 2019, plans for a tour to celebrate the 40th anniversary of Group Sex were announced.
-The tour was scheduled to begin in 2020 and would feature the line-up of Keith Morris, Greg Hetson, Zander Schloss along with Queens of the Stone Age drummer Joey Castillo.
-This tour would mark the band's first performances since they went on hiatus in 2011.
-The tour was postponed until September 2021 due to the COVID-19 pandemic.
-In April 2022, six of the dates on their 40th anniversary tour were postponed due to Morris testing positive for the COVID-19 virus.
+In November 2019, the band announced a tour to celebrate the 40th anniversary of Group Sex scheduled for the following year with the line-up of Keith Morris, Greg Hetson, and Zander Schloss joined by Queens of the Stone Age drummer Joey Castillo.
+This tour was to be the band's first since going on hiatus in 2011, but was postponed until September 2021 due to the COVID-19 pandemic.
+In April 2022, six dates were further postponed due to Morris testing positive for COVID-19.